herve4m/quay-collection/docs/quay_proxy_cache_module.rst

 ..
 Description

-- Create, delete, and update image tags.
+- Create, delete, and update the proxy cache configuration in organizations.

 ..
 Aliases